raleel/cfi-srd/0003_Classes.md

 - **Characteristic Increase:** You may add +1 to a Characteristic of your choosing.
 This may not exceed racial maximums.
 - **Defensive Reflexes I:** Defensive Reflexes requires you to be Unburdened (Less 'Things' carried than STR), wearing nothing more restrictive than light armor.
 Once per combat you may re-roll a Failed Parry or Evade roll without spending a Luck Point.
 - **Extra Turning:** Requires Devotion and Willpower of 80% or higher.
 The cleric may double the number of times between rests that they may Turn.
 Twice at Rank 1, four times at Rank 3, and six times at Rank 5.
-- **Mental Strength II:** Requires Mental Strength and Devotion of 80% or higher.
+- **Mental Strength II:** Requires Mental Strength I and Devotion of 80% or higher.
 As per Mental Strength I, but usable twice per day.
 - **Ranged Touch (X):** Requires Willpower of 80% or higher.
 This Ability allows the caster to give a spell with a Range of "Touch," a Range of 30 feet instead.
 The spell is considered one Rank higher with regards to memorization and should be noted as ranged when memorized.
 For example, Cure Minor Wounds (Ranged) would count as a Rank 2 spell.

 #### Rank 3: